wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-sharepoint-online/includes/5-recover-deleted-misplaced-content.md

  -  Versioning
  -  Point-in-time recovery

+Each of these options examined in greater detail in the following sections.

 ### Recycle bins

 Recycle bins provide a common way to recover deleted content.
 There are two types of Recycle bins: